 Marlborough Wine Region

-You don’t need to be a wine expert to know that Marlborough in New Zealand is one of the premium wine regions of the world.
+You don’t need to be a wine expert to know that Marlborough in New Zealand is one of the world’s premium wine regions.
 The region produces 75% of New Zealand’s total wine production and within that, 85% of this wine is sauvignon blanc.
 So if you are a fan of white wine, you won’t want to miss a visit to Marlborough.

 Luckily the wineries in Marlborough are generally family-friendly, with plenty of space for the kids to run around while parents do a wine tasting, and some even having toy boxes and garden games to keep the kids entertained.

 Some of the best wineries to visit with kids include Wairau River, which has a large outdoor lawn and garden games; the famous Cloudy Bay, with its huge garden with croquet and petanque; and Forrest Wines and Wither Hills, which both have toy boxes in the tasting rooms for younger kids as well as plenty of lawn space.

 So for parents who love their New Zealand wine, consider visiting Marlborough during your NZ family holidays.